-Nicole Flohr '20, a Global Studies and Politics double major at Lebanon Valley College, spent the summer of 2019 as an intern at the Protocol Office at the United States Mission to the United Nations discovering the world of diplomacy and government affairs.
+Nicole Flohr '20, a Global Studies and Political Science double major at Lebanon Valley College, spent the summer of 2019 as an intern at the Protocol Office at the United States Mission to the United Nations discovering the world of diplomacy and government affairs.

 About Global Studies at LVC